Active pulsatile gels: from chemical microreactor to polymeric actuator: Results and discussion

-Spherical BZ hydrogels are fabricated through a two-step process (Figure \ref{figure1})\cite{Masuda2015,Smith2012,Kramb2014}.
+BZ hydrogels are fabricated through a two-step process (Figure \ref{figure1}-a)\cite{Masuda2015,Smith2012,Kramb2014}.
 First, we create a hydrogel by simultaneously polymerizing mixtures of inert and functional monomers in predetermined stoichiometric ratios and crosslinking the polymers together.
 Second, we attach a pendant BZ catalyst to the functional groups.
 This two-step process is designed to allow the production of BZ gels with independent control over their mechanical properties, their chemically oscillating behavior and their geometry.
 The stiffness of the gel can be systematically controlled by varying the cross-link density before introducing the catalyst, while the catalyst concentration is set by the concentration of functional monomers.
-Control over the size of the spherical gel is accomplished by combining an emulsion polymerization approach and a molding process \cite{Liu2016}.
-Using this protocol, we created gels from 100$\mu$m to 600$\mu$m in diameter with a bulk modulus as soft as 10 kPa.
-Notable desirable features of the two-step process are the ability to homogeneously incorporate the ruthenium trisbipyridine catalyst in the gel and to create gels with a higher catalyst concentration than the solubility limit.
-Here we report homogeneously incorporating synthetized $\mathrm{Ru(bpy)_{2}(bpyEtAm)(PF_{6})_{2}}$ in the gel with catalyst concentrations up to 12mM, which is significantly higher that the solubility limit in water (Supplementary SM 2, SM 3).
+Control over the shape and size of BZ gels can be accomplished by using available molding, 3D printing, patterning or self assembly techniques.
+Here, we fabricate isotropic and homogeneous spherical BZ hydrogels.
+Spheres are chosen to limit the complexity of the chemomechanical process resulting from any shape anistropy of a BZ hydrogel.
+We combine an emulsion polymerization approach and a molding process to create hydrogel spheres from 100 $\mu$m to 600 $\mu$m in diameter (Figure \ref{figure1}-a-b-c)\cite{Liu2016}.
+Acrylamide, bisacrylamide and acrylic acid are used as the main monomer, the crosslinker and the monomer holding the carboxilic acid functional group respectively.
+We vary the crosslinker concentration in the prepolymer solution from $0.05\%$ (weight per volume (w/v)) to $1\%$ (w/v) to control the hydrogel stiffness.
+We could not obtain crosslinked gels for a concentration of crosslinker below $0.05\%$ (w/v).
+The acrylic acid concentration is tuned from $1\%$ (w/v) to $4\%$ (w/v) in order to change the concentration of carboxilic groups in the hydrogel.
+Further experimental details on the spherical hydrogel fabrication can be found in Experimental Section-2.
+We then covalently bind a home made ruthenium catalyst containing an amine group to the carboxilic groups of the spherical hydrogel through carbodiimide crosslinker chemistry (Figure \ref{figure1}-a-d-e).
+The synthesis protocol for the ruthenium catalyst, the protocol and the proofs for its covalent binding to the hydrogel are described in Experimental Section 3 and 4.
+With this technique, we report homogeneously incorporating synthetized $\mathrm{Ru(bpy)_{2}(bpyEtAm)(PF_{6})_{2}}$ in spherical BZ gel with catalyst concentrations up to 12 mM, which is significantly higher that the solubility limit in water.
+Notable desirable features of this two-step process are the ability to: 1) synthetize BZ hydrogels of spherical shape which impart them isotropic properties, 2) create BZ hydrogels smaller than the size of the oxidizing front of the BZ reaction ($\sim$500 $\mu$m), allowing to work in a regime where the oxidation state of the BZ gel can be considered homogeneous, 3) homogeneously incorporate the ruthenium trisbipyridine catalyst in the BZ hydrogels, 4) create BZ hydrogels with a higher catalyst concentration than the solubility limit, 5) create BZ hydrogels with tunable stiffness.